hparra/hparra.github.io/audiobooks.md

 ### 2016 (H2)

+Total: 43

 [The Effective Executive](http://amzn.to/2guluFo).
 Peter Drucker.
 2006.
 I feel I need to relisten to this book at a later time.
 Several suggestions are counter-intuitive.
+(Relistened in 2017 Q1).

 [The 21 Irrefutable Laws of Leadership](http://amzn.to/2fANoeJ).
 John C. Maxwell.
 1998.
 This book was excellent.
 It should probably be the first book you acquire on leadership as it introduces various concepts that other books tend to select from and go deeper on.
 I'll definitely be looking into Maxwell's body of work. 👍 ✏️